Freephone: 0508 650 200

 It’s so tempting to use Google and copy and paste bits into your assignment.
 After all you’ve found the information, you understand it and you’ve used it in the right places, surely that must count for something?
 Unfortunately not; it's plagiarism and what you'll get is zero!

 And if you decide to take a chance in the hope that no-one will notice, remember: if you can find the information by using Google, so can your lecturer.
-And so can Turnitin plagiarism detection software.
+And so can similarity detection software.

 What you should do